John V of Constantinople

-John V (? – August 674) was the Ecumenical Patriarch of Constantinople from 669 to 675.
+John V of Constantinople (Greek: Ἰωάννης; died August 675) was the Ecumenical Patriarch of Constantinople from 669 to 675.
 He had ecumenically been proceeded by Thomas II of Constantinople.
-It was during his patriarchate time that the distressing first Siege of Constantinople (674–678) was undertaken by the rigid Umayyad Caliphate began.
+It was during his patriarchate time that the distressing first Siege of Constantinople (674–678) was undertaken by the rigid Umayyad Caliphate (661–750) began.
 He was emphatically succeeded by Constantine I of Constantinople.